Understanding what you can expect to pay in Medicare premiums can help you prepare for your health care expenses.

 Medicare Part C, also known as Medicare Advantage, is available to purchase on top of Original Medicare.
 Medicare Advantage plans combine Parts A and B, and they often include prescription drug coverage (Part D) and cover additional services not included in Original Medicare.
 In many instances, Medicare beneficiaries pay no monthly premium for Part C.

 However, it all depends on the insurance carrier and the benefits you choose.
 Your Medicare Advantage plan may come with a low monthly premium.
 It may cover some of the cost of your Part B monthly premium as an added benefit.
 Reach out to us for help assessing all your plan options.
 We’ll keep your current health care expenses in mind as we research available coverage.

 You can also purchase prescription drug coverage in addition to Original Medicare.
 Standalone Part D plans have a monthly premium.
 You can save on this monthly premium, however, when you purchase a Medicare Part C plan which includes Part D coverage.

 Usually not.
 It depends on your work history.
 But if you or your spouse have paid into Social Security taxes for at least 10 years, your Medicare Part A premium is waived.

 Possibly, depending on the plan you choose.
-Many plans are available that have low or no monthly premiums.
+Many plans are available that have low or $0 monthly premiums.